ubreddy/rezolve-docs/docs/getting-started/teams-and-queues.md

 # Teams and Queues Setup

-Learn how to set up teams and queues in AITSM to efficiently manage your service desk operations.
+Learn how to set up teams and queues in Rezolve.ai to efficiently manage your service desk operations.

 ## Understanding Teams

-Teams in AITSM represent groups of users who work together to handle specific types of requests or support specific business functions.
+Teams in Rezolve.ai represent groups of users who work together to handle specific types of requests or support specific business functions.

 ### Creating Teams